PuZZleDucK/Incident-Tracker/README.md

 ### The Technology

 - Uses the React JS library with a responsive layout
+- I had not used React before this project and the learning curve was as steep as I'd heard it would be!
-- I've utilised GitHub Pages for hosting and Travis.org or remote builds and sutomated deployments.
+- I've utilized GitHub Pages for hosting and Travis.org or remote builds and automated deployments.
-- No storage requirements... so no back end was required
+- No data to store... so no back end required
 - Jasmine & Karma were the testing frameworks but few tests have been written so far
 - Google Maps API and react-google-maps were used for the mapping components
-- Many components were extracted into their own moduls
+- Most components were extracted into their own modules
-- Cross origin hacks courtisy of https://crossorigin.me and https://cors-anywhere
+- Cross origin hacks courtesy of https://crossorigin.me and https://cors-anywhere

 - Source: https://github.com/PuZZleDucK/Incident-Tracker.git
 - Deployment: https://puzzleduck.github.io/Incident-Tracker/